PeachyPrinter/peachyprintertools/README.md

 + Respect the Single Responsibility Principal
 + Follow Onion Archetecture Principals

-Please be aware that by contributing you agree to assignment of your copyrite to Peachy Printer LLC.
-We do this for logistics and managment we will respect you freedoms and keep this source open.
+Please be aware that by contributing you agree to assignment of your copyrite to Peachy Printer INC. We do this for logistics and managment we will respect you freedoms and keep this source open.

 Need help contributing?
 Please check out the forums: http://forum.peachyprinter.com/